Last Updated: October 5, 2021

 If you have any other questions, let me know in the comments and I’ll get back to you!

-Read More About the Buenos Aires Countryside:
+Read More About Rural Buenos Aires:

 Here are more posts about day trips and weekend getaways from Buenos Aires: